eudiegosilva/project--ylw-games/README.md

-# EXAMPLE STORE CLIENT
+# YLW GAMES

-This is a example of a STORE CLIENT develped by [Yellow Space Stone](https://github.com/yellowspacestone).
+This is a YLW GAMES develped by [Yellow Space Stone](https://github.com/yellowspacestone).

 ## What is inside?